2019 / 2022

-This project aims to identify the key challenges that educational systems face in areas were the determination of the Best Interest of the Child is a prerequisite, and prepare methods, tools and processes to support evidence-based policy making supporting school leaders, teachers and policymakers.
-Some of the key challenges to the BIC are social inequality and persistent poverty while lack of training and ignorance of the concept persist in a number of European societies.
+The SEBI project, aims to identify the key challenges that educational systems face in areas were the determination of the Best Interest of the Child is a prerequisite, and prepare methods, tools and processes to support evidence-based policy making supporting school leaders, teachers and policymakers.

 The general objective of the project is :